-Basically, a capsule wardrobe is a timeless selection of clothes that can be mix and matched and kept at a minimal.
+Basically, a capsule wardrobe is a timeless selection of clothes that can be mixed and matched and kept at a minimum.
 You can have 20 pieces in your capsule wardrobe.
 You can have 100 pieces.
 There really isn’t a wrong answer.

 You can create a seasonal capsule wardrobe, or you can create an all-season capsule wardrobe.

 The point of a capsule wardrobe is to give yourself a fairly minimal wardrobe to take away the decision fatigue of getting dressed every morning.
 It also gives you a whole lot more space in your closet!

 After you create a capsule wardrobe, store the rest for a bit.
 If, after an entire season you haven’t missed any of the items in storage, you know you can part with them safely.

 Want more help?
 Check out my Ultimate Guide to Creating a Capsule Wardrobe.